Sudden. Uncomfortable. Hot AF. That pretty much sums up a hot flash. And if you're in menopause, you're likely familiar.

 But the truth is, the more exercise you do, the better your chances are of curbing the intensity of hot flashes, Dr. Ross says.
 In fact, avoiding exercise is the last thing menopausal people should do.
 Being inactive puts you at risk for heart disease, high blood pressure and other chronic health problems that become more common as you get older.

 A sedentary lifestyle can also worsen symptoms and conditions related to menopause, including fatigue, insomnia, depression, obesity and weight gain.
-FYI, losing weight may help ease hot flashes in menopausal women, according to a July 2010 study in JAMA Archives of Internal Medicine.
+FYI, losing weight may help ease hot flashes in menopausal people, according to a July 2010 study in JAMA Archives of Internal Medicine.

 "Exercise — both cardio and strength training — can help to regulate body temperature by improving its ability to control heat dissipation," says personal trainer Carol Michaels, MBA, owner of Carol Michaels Fitness/Recovery Fitness.

-A small July 2016 study in Menopause, which enlisted 21 menopausal women to follow a 16-week cardio workout program, suggests that exercise is not only linked to less severe hot flashes but also fewer bouts of them.
+A small July 2016 study in Menopause, which enlisted 21 menopausal adults to follow a 16-week cardio workout program, suggests that exercise is not only linked to less severe hot flashes but also fewer bouts of them.

-And in a small August 2019 study in Maturitas, women who did three 45-minute resistance training workouts over the course of 15 weeks saw improvements in moderate-to-severe hot flashes compared to those who didn't exercise.
+And in a small August 2019 study in Maturitas, those who did three 45-minute resistance training workouts over the course of 15 weeks saw improvements in moderate-to-severe hot flashes compared to those who didn't exercise.

 Stepping up your strength training is key.
 Not only can it help ease hot flashes, it also helps maintain and develop lean muscle mass while preserving bone strength, says Brittany Robles, MD, MPH, an ob-gyn, certified trainer and owner of PostpartumTrainer, an online resource for helping new moms get fit.